Hair Growth Hacks

 Instructions

 As you get more comfortable making it, you can adjust the amount of rosemary based on what your scalp can tolerate.
-In the photos above, I used an entire container of rosemary, which is why the color is such a deep amber—but I’d recommend starting with less and working your way up.
+In the photos above, I used an entire container of rosemary, which is why the color is such a deep amber—but I’d definitely recommend starting with less.

-After simmering, turn off the stove and let the mixture sit for about 30 minutes to cool.
+After letting the mixture simmer, turn off the stove and let it steep for about 30 minutes until the water is cool.
 Strain out the rosemary, then pour the liquid into a jar or spray bottle (or both).
 Store it in the fridge for 1–2 weeks and use as needed.

 Rosemary Oil